Veera Simha Reddy: Plot

-In Istanbul, Meenakshi runs a restaurant of "Rayalaseema Cuisine" and lives with her son Jai Simha Reddy, who owns a car dealership.
-Through a scuffle at his dealership, he gets acquainted with a tone-deaf wannabe singer named Isha and falls in love with her.
-Jai goes to Isha's home along with Meenakshi for a marriage proposal, where he meets her father Jayaram, a tycoon.
-While the talks are proceeding, Meenakshi discloses to Isha's parents about Jai's father Veera Simha Reddy, who is a leader in Anantapuram, Andhra Pradesh.
+In Istanbul, Meenakshi runs a "Rayalaseema Cuisine" restaurant and lives with her son Jai Simha Reddy, who owns a car dealership.
+During an altercation at the dealership, Jai meets Isha, a struggling singer, and the two fall in love.
+Jai and Meenakshi later visit Isha's father Jayaram, a wealthy tycoon, to propose marriage.
+While the talks are proceeding, Meenakshi reveals to Isha's parents that Jai's father is Veera Simha Reddy, a powerful leader from Anantapuram, Andhra Pradesh known for his efforts to end Rayalaseema factionalism.